juanbkm/donor2019/content/overview/overview.md

 * [Ireland Trust Fund for Building Climate Change and Disaster Resilience in Small Island Developing States (SIDS)](https://www.adb.org/site/funds/funds/ireland-trust-fund-climate-change-disaster-resilience-sids), with a €12 million contribution from Ireland, to help SIDS manage disasters caused by natural hazards and the impacts of climate change.

-* [ASEAN Australia Smart Cities](https://www.adb.org/site/funds/funds/asean-australia-smart-cities-fund), established under the [Urban Financing Partnership Facility](./modalities/financing-partnership-facilities/urban-financing-partnership-facility/) and with A$21.7 million contribution from [Australia]({{< ref "australia.md" >}}), aims to improve systems and governance among participating ASEAN cities through the adaptation and adoption of digital solutions.
+* [ASEAN Australia Smart Cities Trust Fund](https://www.adb.org/site/funds/funds/asean-australia-smart-cities-fund) established under the [Urban Financing Partnership Facility](./modalities/financing-partnership-facilities/urban-financing-partnership-facility/) and with A$21.5 million contribution from [Australia]({{< ref "australia.md" >}}), aims to improve systems and governance among participating ASEAN cities through the adaptation and adoption of digital solutions.

 <p class="dr-note">
 All figures in the Partnership Report 2019 are based on commitments.
 As defined by ADB, “commitment” is the financing approved by ADB’s Board of Directors or Management for which the investment agreement has been signed by the borrower, recipient, or the investee company and ADB.
 It is the amount indicated in the investment agreement that may or may not be equal to the approved amount, depending on the exchange rate at the time of signing.